 The region covered by the map was of particular interest in 1846 because of two recent and related events.
 In 1845, Texas was admitted into the Union, which prompted Mexico to invade Texas in 1846, thus precipitating the U.S.-Mexican war.
 General curiosity about the new State of Texas and interest in the war with Mexico led to Mitchell's timely map becoming quite popular.
-As stated in the "Accompaniment to Mitchell's New Map of Texas, Oregon and California...," the most common source of this map, Mitchell used the latest and best sources for the map, including Arrowsmith's 1841 map of Texas, Fremont's and Emory's maps of their explorations in the region, data from the Lewis & Clark expedition, Nicollet's map of the region between the Mississippi and the Missouri, Wilkes map of Oregon.
+Mitchell used the latest and best sources for the map, including Arrowsmith's 1841 map of Texas, Fremont's and Emory's maps of their explorations in the region, data from the Lewis & Clark expedition, Nicollet's map of the region between the Mississippi River and the Missouri River, and Wilkes map of Oregon.

 For over fifty years, Samuel Augustus Mitchell, his son, and his successors some of the most prominent publishers of maps and atlases in the United States.
 Samuel Augustus Mitchell Sr. was born in Bristol, Connecticut on March 20, 1792.
 His father had emigrated from Scotland in 1773.
 While little is known about his early schooling, it is known that Mitchell found the quality of early geography text books to be lacking, and determined that he would write and publish better works.
 This decision led him to relocate to Philadelphia in 1829 or 1830, which was then the center of commercial publishing in America.